fklemme/Kueue/README.md

 ### Installing Kueue

-Finally, use Cargo (which is included in the Rust installation) to install Kueue.
+Finally, use Cargo (which is included in the Rust installation) to install (or update) Kueue.

     cargo install kueue